-The University Senate Rules (hereafter: "Rules") describe the composition, organization and authority of the University Senate (hereafter: "Senate"), and internal procedures for the conduct of its functions.
-These Rules further describe broad academic policies for the University and procedures for their implementation.
+The Rules of the University Senate Rules (hereafter: "Rules") describe the composition, organization and authority of the University Senate (hereafter: "Senate"), and internal procedures for the conduct of its functions.
+These Rules It-further describes broad academic policies for the University and procedures for their implementation.
 In accordance with the policy established by the Board of Trustees in the Governing Regulations II.A, where applicable these University Senate Rules will refer to sources of authority in state law, in the Board of Trustees' Minutes or Governing Regulations (hereafter: "GR"), or in the President's Administrative Regulations (hereafter: "AR").